polinchw/helloservice/README.md

 ## Assumptions

-- Assuming there is no DB involved and only will be keep count of names during single runtime.
+- Assuming there is no DB involved and only will be keeping count of names during single runtime.

 ## Structure
 ```